Lebanese take to the streets as currency hits a new low

-Prime Minister Hassan Diab cancelled his meetings for Friday and called for an emergency session to discuss the financial crisis, while the central bank governor urged foreign exchange bureaus to stick to the rate he had ordered.
+Prime Minister Hassan Diab cancelled his scheduled meetings for Friday and called for an emergency session to discuss the financial crisis.
+The governor of the central bank urged foreign exchange bureaus to stick to the rate he had ordered.

+Despite efforts to control the currency depreciation in recent weeks, the Lebanese pound tumbled to more than 6,000 to the dollar on Thursday, down from 4,000 on the black market in recent days.
+The pound had maintained a fixed rate of 1,500 to the dollar for nearly 30 years.

 The heavily indebted Lebanese government has been in talks for weeks with the International Monetary Fund after it asked for a financial rescue plan but there are no signs of an imminent deal.

 By late Thursday, hundreds of protesters poured into the streets of the capital, Beirut, blocking main intersections in various districts.
-In Beirut, some demonstrators drove on motorcycles by the central bank while others gathered at the downtown epicenter of the anti-government protests that had lasted for months before coronavirus restrictions prompted authorities to break up their encampment.
-Also, protesters gathered in the southern city of Nabatiyeh.
+In Beirut, some demonstrators drove on motorcycles by the central bank while others gathered at the downtown center of the anti-government protests that had lasted for months before coronavirus restrictions prompted authorities to break up their encampment.
+Protesters gathered in the southern city of Nabatiyeh and other cities in Lebanon.

 Lebanon’s financial crisis predates the coronavirus pandemic that saw the country in a total lockdown for months.
 Years of corruption and mismanagement have left the tiny Mediterranean country with depleted resources, while shrinking investment in the war-riddled region and falling remittances from Lebanese abroad only increased the shortage of foreign capital.